Negative Group Delay Filters -

 NGD designs, trade-offs and optimization

-In the time domain, the peak of an amplitude-modulated pulse waveform propagated through an NGD medium will appear at the output of the medium before it enters the input.
+In the time domain, the peak of an analytical pulse propagated through an NGD medium will appear at the output of the medium before it enters the input, given that the pulse frequency spectrum is mostly located within the NGD frequency band.
 This seemingly abnormal propagation does not violate causality, since the pulse turn-on and turn-off parts propagate normally, with a delay (at the speed of light or slower).
 It is only the steady state part of the pulse (for example a Gaussian pulse) that gets reshaped by the NGD medium in such manner that the pulse peak at the output precedes the input pulse peak.

 - Amplitude of transients associated with turn-on and turn-off (tail) parts of the pulse